Find your push with up to $800 off Peloton Treads. Shop Treads

 In addition to the Peloton Heart Rate Band, some other popular devices with heart rate monitoring include:

-Garmin: The popular fitness device manufacturer has smartwatches (such as the popular Forerunner series) that measure your heart rate 24/7 while wearing the device, but Garmin also has its own heart rate monitor chest straps.
-This particular placement is known for its accuracy.
+Garmin: The popular fitness device manufacturer has smartwatches (such as the popular Forerunner series) that measure your heart rate 24/7 while wearing the device as well as heart rate monitor chest straps

 Polar: Whether you want a heart rate monitor that’s fairly simple in design for ease of use or prefer something with all the bells and whistles, Polar offers a monitor or smartwatch with heart rate capabilities for any kind of athlete.
 Try the Polar H10 heart rate sensor.

 Ready to create a heart rate training plan and get one step closer to your goals?
-To do so, you’ll want a clear understanding of your current fitness level, target heart rate zones, and the type of training you want to do, says Matt.
-Here’s a general guide to help you get started:
+To do so, you’ll want a clear understanding of your current fitness level, target heart rate training zones, and the type of training you want to do, Matt says.
+Here’s a general guide to help you get started.

-3. Next, determine your goal(s).
-“For example, if you're training for endurance, you may want to focus on longer, steady-state workouts at a moderate intensity,” says Matt.
+Next, determine your goal(s).
+“For example, if you're training for endurance, you may want to focus on longer, steady-state workouts at a moderate intensity,” Matt says.
 This would be largely in Zones 2 and 3.
-“If you're training for speed or strength, you may want to focus on high-intensity interval training (HIIT) or resistance training,” he says, which means your workouts will be more so in Zones 4 and 5.
+“If you're training for speed or strength, you may want to focus on high-intensity interval training (HIIT) or resistance training,” he adds, which means your workouts will be more so in Zones 4 and 5.

-4. Plan your type of workouts, the duration of each, and the frequency of your training.
-An example week of rowing workouts might look like six days of training that follows a pattern of low intensity workout, another low intensity workout, difficult, low, moderate intensity, and another difficult day at the end, followed by 1 day of rest, suggests Alex.
+Then plan your type of workouts, the duration of each, and the frequency of your training.
+An example week of rowing workouts might look like six days of training that follows a pattern of low intensity workout, another low intensity workout, difficult, low intensity, moderate intensity, and another difficult day at the end, followed by one day of rest, according to Alex.

-5. Monitor your progress along the way.
+Monitor your progress along the way.
 Keep an eye on your heart rate zones not just during each workout, but also over time.
-As your endurance or strength changes, your heart rate ranges may, too.
+As your endurance or strength changes, your heart rate training ranges may too.

 The most important thing?
-No matter what your heart rate says or what you have scheduled for your workout that day, nothing trumps what your body is telling you.
-“Listen to your body,” says Karwoski.
+No matter what your heart rate says or what you have scheduled for your workout that day, nothing trumps what your body’s telling you.
+“Listen to your body,” Alex says.
 “If you consistently feel too tired [for the planned workout intensity], you probably need to adjust your goals—and vice versa if you feel like you can always go harder.”

 Heart Rate Training with Peloton

-Peloton Members can connect any compatible heart rate monitor with the Peloton App or Peloton Bike, Bike+, Tread, or Row machine to view their real-time heart rate and zone during classes, as well as record your heart rate performance in the Peloton App to easily refer back later.
+Peloton Members can connect any compatible heart rate monitor with the Peloton App or Peloton Bike, Bike+, Tread, or Row to view their real-time heart rate and zone during classes, as well as record their heart rate performance to easily refer back later.

 What’s even more notable about heart rate training with Peloton, however, is your Strive Score.
-This is a unique metric only available to Peloton Members that is calculated based on the time spent in each heart rate zone.
-“If you’re new to training with heart rate zones, this tool takes the math out of the process, allowing you to track your progress and compare your workouts based on heart rate as well as [how you] feel,” explains Matt.
+This is a unique metric only available to Peloton Members that’s calculated based on the time spent in each heart rate zone.
+“If you’re new to training with heart rate zones, this tool takes the math out of the process, allowing you to track your progress and compare your workouts based on heart rate as well as [how you] feel,” Matt explains.
 “You earn a fraction of a point for each second that you’re in a [particular] zone.
 The higher your Strive Score, the more effort you put into your workout.”

 No matter how you decide to use heart rate training zones as part of your exercise routine, understanding how your exercise heart rate changes with different types of activity is a valuable tool for getting more in tune with your body.